ogundiyantobiloba/opennms-tutorials-1/workup/notes.md

 -	Time zone = From 10:00 AM to 12:00 PM CET
 -	Topics:
 -	ONMS Fundamental – product standard features:

+Session 1
+overview of opennms
+docker compose example 1
+importing a network - discovery snmp community strings importing a network - requisitions

+exercise
+add an extra node one in each network and modify the requisiton to import the nodes

+Session 2
+traps
+events
+alarms

 Events
 Alarms
 SNMP